 - Submitted a count as cases instead of units or vice versa

-On the variance details page, clicking the information icon beside consumption shows you the consumption by location between the two inventories, as well as what was counted in each location.
-This is a quick way to see if an area of an inventory was missed.
+On the Variance Details page, clicking the information icon beside consumption shows you the consumption by area between the two inventories, as well as what was counted in each area.
+This is a quick way to see if an area was missed during an inventory.

 If an item is taken out of your inventory for any reason, and isn’t logged in WISK, it will be displayed as consumption.
 Make sure you are adding any returns, and using depletions to account for any breakage / corked items.